-- Research Introduction Courses: IDST 184 and IDST 194 are one-credit, pass-fail courses that introduce students to research in a variety of fields.
-In each class session, different researchers from UNC (IDST 194) or triangle-area companies and non-profits (IDST 184) talk to students about their research and what research looks like in their fields.
+- Research Introduction Courses: IDST 198 (formerly IDST 184) and IDST 199 (formerly IDST 194) are one-credit, pass-fail courses that introduce students to research in a variety of fields.
+In each class session, different researchers from UNC (IDST 199) or triangle-area companies and non-profits (IDST 198) talk to students about their research and what research looks like in their fields.

 - Research Methods Courses: These courses will teach you the methods that scholars in a given discipline use to pursue research questions.
 Consult your department’s course catalog or Director of Undergraduate Studies to learn about courses that teach research methods.

 - Research Intensive Courses: In these courses, more than half the coursework is devoted to conducting original research and presenting research conclusions.
 Courses numbered 195, 295, 395, 495, 595, or 695 are reserved for undergraduate research experiences.
 Review the course catalog to obtain course descriptions and specifics about any prerequisites for these courses, since each department is responsible for their own course offerings.
 Most departments also offer other courses that include a substantial research component, but since the amount of time devoted to the research component can change depending on the particular instructor, those courses are not listed here.
 Questions about specific courses should be addressed to the Director of Undergraduate Studies of the relevant department (in the College), or to the person in charge of undergraduate studies in the professional school offering the course.